eliestroun14/AREA_mirror/PLANNING.md

 | API     | Fastify      | NestJS       | SpringBoot   | NestJS       |
 | ORM     | Prisma       | Drizzle      | MikroORM     | Prisma       |

+## Test Front-End Mobile

+### Flutter

+- Application heavy ❌
+- Hot-Reload ✅

+### Kotlin

+- Kotlin best performance than the others ✅
+- No cross-platform (even if we only use Android)❌

+### React-Native

+- Good community support ✅
+- More experience with JavaScript and Typescript (Do the Survivor pool on NextJs) ✅
+- Good to switch web application to mobile application (gain a lot of time) ✅
+- Not the best performance ❌
+- Hot-Reload ✅

 ### Choix final

 **Mobile:**